Rent underground cable locators from ATEC for affordable rental rates on products from Dynatel, Megger, SPX, Amprobe, and more leading manufacturers.

 How to Locate Underground Pipes, Wires, and Cables

-- Direct Connection: in this method, the tester attaches the transmitter directly to the wire, pipe, or cable.
+- Direct Connection: In this method, the tester attaches the transmitter directly to the wire, pipe, or cable.

-- Inductive Coupling: a ring-shaped coupler is placed on the cable, and emits the electrical signal into it, offering a more reliable method of induction.
+- Inductive Coupling: A ring-shaped coupler is placed on the cable, and emits the electrical signal into it, offering a more reliable method of induction.

 Modern systems will generally offer 3 common modes:

-- Peak: as the antenna traverses the cable path, the receiver speaker volume gets louder.
+- Peak: As the antenna traverses the cable path, the receiver speaker volume gets louder.

-- Null: null mode is the opposite of peak mode, with the speaker diminishing its volume as the antenna goes down the cable.
+- Null: Null mode is the opposite of peak mode, with the speaker diminishing its volume as the antenna goes down the cable.

-- Differential: determines the cable location in relation to the receiver location.
+- Differential: Determines the cable location in relation to the receiver location.

 Choosing the Right underground cable locator rental Equipment